 Property rights give the owner the possibility to prohibit third parties from using the protected object.
 This gives the owner a quasi-monopoly position.
 Depending on various factors such as market and market share, this position can lead to conflicts with antitrust law, in particular EU antitrust law.
 This is particularly the case with technology standards, so-called standard-essential patents (SEP).

-Our attorneys advise on IP-related antitrust issues and examine contractual agreements and commercial activities for their relevance under antitrust law.
+Our attorneys advise on IP-related antitrust issues and examine the relevance of contractual agreements and commercial activities under antitrust law.

 In addition, we clarify the possibilities and risks of a compulsory license and examine the court requirements for licensing conditions and licensing obligations under FRAND (fair-reasonable-and-non-discriminatory).
 We also take into account the contractual requirements of standardization authorities, such as the ETSI (European Telecommunications Standards Institute) in the telecommunications sector.

 On both the patent owner and licensee side, we advise clients on the requirements of a compulsory license objection in court and strategically plan the individual steps to be taken.